A/largescaleJS_ru/eng.md

 ##### The Module Pattern

-The module pattern is a popular design that pattern that encapsulates 'privacy ', state and organization using closures.
+The module pattern is a popular design that pattern that encapsulates 'privacy', state and organization using closures.
 It provides a way of wrapping a mix of public and private methods and variables, protecting pieces from leaking into the global scope and accidentally colliding with another developer's interface.
 With this pattern, only a public API is returned, keeping everything else within